svetar21/GenesysCloudDemoExtension/content/060-Troubleshooting/_index.md

 This translate into Chrome console with error messages like:
 "Refused to connect to 'https://api.mypurecloud.com/api/v2/webchat/guest/conversations' because it violates the following Content Security Policy directive:..."

-To workaround this issue, you can install the ["Always Disable Content-Security-Policy"](https://chrome.google.com/webstore/detail/always-disable-content-se/ffelghdomoehpceihalcnbmnodohkibj) Extension from Chrome store.
+To workaround this issue, you can install the ["Always Disable Content-Security-Policy "Extension from Chrome store](https://chrome.google.com/webstore/detail/always-disable-content-se/ffelghdomoehpceihalcnbmnodohkibj) Extension from Chrome store.

 Once installed, enable that extension by clicking on the   - it will turn red when enabled.
 When enabled, the Genesys Demo Extension should no longer be affected by CSP directives.